AOMix user registration | Publications | FAQ | AOMix | AOMix-CDA, AOMix-L, AOMix-S | ALP-Vibro | RedS | SWizard | SIG-JK | U2WIN

 Interaction diagram for BH3CO

-Advantanges of the AOMix-CDA program:
+Advantanges of the FO analysis:

-1. AOMix-CDA can handle more than two molecular fragments (up to 99 fragments).
+1. AOMix-FO can handle more than two molecular fragments (up to 99 fragments).
 This allows the analysis of more complex molecular systems (such as bridged metal complexes L1-M1-bridge-M2-L2, for example) than just simple binary donor-acceptor complexes;

-Here is an example of the AOMix-CDA calculation with 3 fragments where the whole molecule and the 1st fragment are treated at the spin-unrestricted DFT level (open-shell species), and the 2nd and 3rd fragments are treated at the spin-restricted DFT level (closed-shell species):
+Here is an example of the AOMix-FO calculation with 3 fragments where the whole molecule and the 1st fragment are treated at the spin-unrestricted DFT level (open-shell species), and the 2nd and 3rd fragments are treated at the spin-restricted DFT level (closed-shell species):

-1. AOMix-CDA.txt
+1. AOMix-FO.txt

 2. AOMix-MO-FO-a.txt